Ewart Oakeshott: Typology

 Oakeshott's typology of medieval and early renaissance swords is among his most influential and most lasting works.
 He has been described as the sword's "most distinguished modern commentator".
-Dr. Jan Peterson had previously developed a typology for Viking swords consisting of twenty-six categories.
-Peterson's typology was simplified by Dr. R. E. M. Wheeler in short order to only seven categories (Types I–VII).
+Dr Jan Petersen had previously developed a typology for Viking swords consisting of twenty-six categories.
+Petersen's typology was simplified by Dr R. E. M. Wheeler in short order to only seven categories (Types I–VII).
 This simplified typology was then slightly expanded by Oakeshott by the addition of two transitional types into its current nine categories (Types I–IX).
 From this basis, Oakeshott began work on his own thirteen-category typology of the medieval sword ranging from Type X to Type XXII.

-What made Oakeshott's typology unique was that he was one of the first people either within or outside of academia to seriously and systematically consider the shape and function of the blades of European medieval swords as well as the hilt, which had been the primary criterium of previous scholars.
+What made Oakeshott's typology unique was that he was one of the first people either within or outside of academia to seriously and systematically consider the shape and function of the blades of European medieval swords as well as the hilt, which had been the primary criterion of previous scholars.
 His typology traced the functional evolution of European swords over a period of five centuries, starting with the late Iron Age Type X, and took into consideration many factors: the shape of blades in cross section, profile taper, fullering, whether blades were stiff and pointed for thrusting or broad and flexible for cutting, etc. This was a breakthrough.
 Oakeshott's books also dispelled many popular cliches about Western swords being heavy and clumsy.
 He listed the weights and measurements of many swords in his collection which have become the basis for further academic work as well as templates for the creation of high quality modern replicas.